armory/docs/content/en/docs/installation/operator-reference/operator-config.md

 - `spec.validation.failFast`: Boolean.
 Defaults to false.
 If true, validation stops at the first error.
 - `spec.validation.frequencySeconds`: Optional.
 Integer.
 Define a grace period before a validation runs again.
 For example, if you specify a value of `120` and edit the `SpinnakerService` without changing an account within a 120 second window, the validation on that account does not run again.

-Additionally, the following settings are specific to kubernetes, docker, aws, s3, CI tools, metric stores, persistent storage, or notification systems:
+Additionally, the following settings are specific to Kubernetes, Docker, AWS, AWS S3, CI tools, metric stores, persistent storage, or notification systems:
 - `spec.validation.providers.kubernetes`
 - `spec.validation.providers.docker`
 - `spec.validation.providers.aws`